CALCULATE YOUR SIP RETURNS

 Penalties for Violating the F&O Ban

 Violating an F&O ban can lead to significant penalties for traders.
 If a trader takes new positions in a stock that is under an F&O ban, they are subject to a penalty of 1% of the value of the increased position.
-This penalty has a maximum limit of ₹5,000 and a total cap of ₹1 lakh.
+This penalty has a minimum limit of ₹5,000 and a total cap of ₹1 lakh.
 These penalties are imposed to deter traders from avoiding the ban and to maintain market integrity.

 Exception to the F&O Ban